Seeing Red (Ms. Marvel): Marketing

+Release

+"Seeing Red" was released on Disney+ on June 29, 2022.
+It was released in Pakistan as part of a special theatrical release through licenser HKC Entertainment, due to Disney+ not being available in the country at that time, on June 30, 2022 along with the third episode.
+The episode aired on ABC as part of The Wonderful World of Disney, along with the fifth and sixth episodes, on August 12, 2023.

 Reception

+Viewership

+According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Ms. Marvel rose to third place among the breakout shows, which are defined as the most in-demand series that have premiered in the past 100 days.
+From June 25 to July 1, 2022, the show achieved 24.4 times the average series demand in the U.S., reflecting an 8% increase from the previous week.
+Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that Ms. Marvel was the fifth most-streamed original series for the week ending July 3, 2022.
+From July 2 to July 8, 2022, Parrot Analytics reported that it achieved 26.1 times the average series demand in the U.S., marking a 6% increase from the previous week.

+Critical response

 The review aggregator website Rotten Tomatoes reports a 100% approval rating with an average rating of 7.80/10, based on 19 reviews.
 The site's critical consensus reads, "Some of Ms. Marvel's uniqueness goes on the back burner in an episode that adheres more closely to the MCU formula, but it executes the tropes expertly and with a thrilling cliffhanger to boot."

 Siddhant Adlakha of Vulture gave the episode four out of five stars, praising the characters.
 Arezou Amin at Collider gave the episode a B+, complimenting the cliffhanger, but criticizing "the prolonged chase scene" for feeling "repetitive" following previous superhero shows.
 Emma Fraser, writing for IGN, gave the episode nine out of ten, describing the "internal and external conflicts" between the three generations as "powerful", and arguing the "unresolved issues" between them "add to the emotional weight".
 Akhtar, a prominent Bollywood figure, drew strong acclaim for his appearance in the episode, and the representation it meant for South Asians.